yaoweihu/Bound-Confounded-Causal-Effects/README.md

+# Fair Multiple Decision Making Through Soft Interventions
-This is the implementation of the paper "A Generative Adversarial Framework for Bounding Confounded Causal Effects".
+This is the official implementation of [A Generative Adversarial Framework for Bounding Confounded Causal Effects]().
 Neural networks are written using PyTorch-1.4.0.
 (Make sure the PyTorch version is correct)

 ## Objective